DosMike/SPSauce/README.md

 * `-x`|`--fulldeps`<br> Normally dependencies only extract .sp and .inc files as that's all that's requried for building, but you can let them exctract all files.
 * `--offline`<br> Skips all `auth`, `sourcemod`, `dependency` and `clone` tasks.
 * `-s`|`--no-exec`<br> Skips all `exec` tasks.
+* `-i` Interactive single mode.
+Will execute instructions from stdin every line, unless a batch is started.
+* `-I` Interactive batch mode.
+Immediately start a batch in interactive mode.
+Can be used to pipe instructions in.
 * `--<KEY> <VALUE>`<br> Passes values into the template system.
 * `--stacktrace`<br> Used for debugging